cindidong/DH110/README.md

 <iframe style="border:none" width="800" height="450" src="https://whimsical.com/embed/RNMQqsmtNKkvVCLBL4emfZ"></iframe>
 See more [here](https://cindidong.github.io/DH110/Assignments/5/).

+#### Wire Flow Testing Summary
+- The participant was confused on why paid content is a separate app instead of the same platform (a website).
+Suggested to keep on same platform, and just unlock more content on the website with a purchase.
+- Table of Contents button: The participant was confused if Table of Contents button in header leads back to the table of contents page, or a popup menu.
+They were also confused if you had to click or hover over the Table of Contents in the header.
+- Table of Contents Popup Menu: The participant thought the menu would be annoying if there's lots of lessons.
+Suggested having only section headers that you can click on to reveal all the lessons in the section instead, to reduce clutter.

 ### High-fidelity prototype
 Using the low-fidelity prototype, I developed some interface designs and turned them into high-fidelity prototypes using Figma.
 I have two prototypes, as Figma does not save the state.
 Therefore it's difficult to include the completed lessons/user progress within my main flow.
 Thus, I have a prototype with a more strict path/flow (displaying all the elements within the website), and a more flexible prototype with less features included, so the user can click around and get a general feel for things (doesn't display completed lessons and have purchase history).
 #### User Progress